Viktor Bryukhanov: Chernobyl disaster

 Lacking high-range dosimeters, officials had difficulty determining whether a radiation release had occurred or not and, if so, how much radiation had been released.
 Bryukhanov, assisted by chief engineer Nikolai Fomin, instructed the operators to maintain and restore coolant supply, unaware that the reactor had already been destroyed.
-The civil defense chief told him that radiation had reached the maximum reading of the military dosimeter of 200 roentgen per hour.
-At 3:00 a.m., Bryukhanov, contacted Vladimir V. Marin, the official in charge of nuclear matters of the Communist Party at his Moscow home to report the accident and assure officials that the situation was under control.
-The radiation team reported that levels was only 13 microroentgen per hour, which was reassuring but incorrect.
+The civil defense chief told him that radiation had reached the maximum reading of the military dosimeter of 200 roentgens per hour.
+At 3:00 a.m., Bryukhanov contacted Vladimir V. Marin, the official in charge of nuclear matters of the Communist Party at his Moscow home to report the accident and assure officials that the situation was under control.
+The radiation team reported that levels was only 13 microroentgens per hour, which was reassuring but incorrect.
 At 5:15, deputy chief engineer Anatoly Dyatlov, who had been overseeing the test, staggered into the bunker with the operating reports showing power levels and coolant pressure charts.
-Even though he had personally seen the damage to the reactor building, Bryukhanov continued to maintain that the reactor core was intact until well after daybreak.

 Aftermath

-Bryukhanov remained nominally in charge of the plant in the weeks that followed, although he now slept at the Fairy Tale Pioneer Camp.
-A criminal investigation was begun on the day of the accident and was led by Sergei Yankovsky.
-Bryukhanov was questioned by Yankovsky about the causes of the accident.
-After Bryukhanov went on a week's leave on 22 May to visit his family, party officials made arrangements to remove him permanently from his position as director of the power plant.
-He returned from his vacation to find he had been reassigned to a back office job.

 Bryukhanov was summoned to Moscow and attended a turbulent meeting with the Politburo on 3 July in which the causes of the accident were discussed.
 In attendance was the RBMK designer Anatoly Alexandrov, Efim Slavsky of the Ministry of Medium Machine Building (Sredmash) and Valery Legasov of the Kurchatov Institute.
 Bryukhanov was accused of mismanagement and it was decided that operator error was the primary cause of the accident, while reactor design flaws were also a factor.
 Mikhail Gorbachev was furious and accused the nuclear designers of covering up dangerous problems with the Soviet nuclear industry for decades.
 Following the meeting, Bryukhanov was expelled from the CPSU.